-As every student learns in the Economics 101 course, costs and benefits that accrue at different points in time can only be compared if they are discounted to the same period (e.g. the present).
+As every economist knows, costs and benefits that accrue at different points in time can only be compared if they are discounted to the same period (e.g. the present).
 If we use the market interest rate for the discounting, and if this rate equals the return to capital,4 we see that the net present value of costs and benefits of a transition is always zero, regardless of the interest rate: discounting back to the present by a higher interest rate exactly offsets the beneficial effect of a higher interest rate on the future time path of contributions.